 - One suspects that the pile of reports is too big for anyone to head their head around.
 There are inconsistencies between them and within them.
 One section of the C84 Planning Amendment requires 15-40 dwellings per net developable hectare, “to support the efficient provision of services and ensure the viability of the activity centres serving the precinct.”
 The revised PSP has lowered this for conventional density housing to a “target” of an average 10-15 dwellings per NDHa.
 Elsewhere the PSP still requires a minimum of 15 dwellings.

-- references to the Toolern Railway Station have been amended to “ Toolern Railway Station”.
+- references to the Toolern Railway Station have been amended to “the prefered site of the proposed Toolern Railway Station”.

 - The requirement to place big box retail above of behind street-front retail tenancies has been changed from a “must” to a “should”.